 2. Learn Something New

 Did you know that bilingualism boosts cognitive ability?
-Apart from the bragging rights bilingualism will give you, benefits include, amongst others, improving your decision making skills and your memory (if you’re interested in learning a new language, start here).
+Apart from the bragging rights bilingualism will give you, benefits include, amongst others, improving your decision making skills and your memory.
 Or why not consider learning a musical instrument – studies have shown that learning an instrument gives your brain a “mental workout” making it more engaged and responsive to stimuli.
 If learning another language or taking up a musical instrument isn’t for you, any activity that challenges you, like overcoming an anxiety or going vegetarian for a week, will make you resilient, shaper, more confident, and more optimistic about the future.

 4. Become More Tactile